tutorcruncher/tc-api-docs/pages/appointments/list-all-appointments.md

 ### List all Appointments

 Returns a list of your appointments.
-The appointments are sorted by creation date, with the most recently created first.
+The appointments are sorted by `id`, with the largest id first.